-Omnia Medical receives FDA 510(k) clearance for vertebral body replacement system
+Omnia gets FDA 510(k) clearance for vertebral body replacement system

 Omnia Medical has received FDA 510(k) clearance for a vertebral body replacement (VBR) system for use in the thoracolumbar spine to replace collapsed, damaged or unstable vertebral body.